Sony PlayStation Portable (PSP) Fat and Slim

 5. Smell

-Notice that televisions, radios, movie theatres, etc all tailor to our first two senses.
-Sight and Hearing.
+Notice that televisions, radios, movie theaters, etc all tailor to our first two senses (sight and sound).
 Because touch, taste, and smell devices are difficult to make, all the major electronics improve on the sight and hearing mainly.
 However, it is possible to merge or elevate sight and hearing to incorporate other functions.
 If you look at the PSP, notice the left to right order of the icons...

 First PHOTO (sight), then MUSIC (hearing), then MOVIES (sight and hearing), then GAMES (sight, hearing, and some touch).
 But there is something else that GAMES provide, and that is brain entertainment and interactivity (game solving skills).
 But what comes after GAMES?
-A COMPUTER.
+A COMPUTER (or APPLICATIONS).
 That is the next logical point in the elevation (or evolution).
-A COMPUTER provides an extension beyond GAMES, as you can now engage your brain in all sorts of activity (besides solving puzzles or hand-eye coordination procedures in finishing GAMES.)
-And that is why the browser and keyboard is coming to the PSP, and that is why all the trappings of a computer are the logical next step for the PSP.
+Applications provides an extension beyond GAMES, as you can now engage your brain in all sorts of activity (besides solving puzzles or hand-eye coordination procedures in finishing GAMES.)
+And that is why the browser is in the PSP, and all the trappings of a regular computer are the logical next step for the PSP.